KxSystems/docs-v1/docs/ref/filewords.md

 ## `read1`

+_Return bytes from a file or named pipe._

 Syntax: `read1 x`

-Returns bytes from a file or named pipe.

 Where `x` has the form `(file; offset; length)`, returns corresponding bytes from `file`.
 Where only `file` is supplied, the content of the entire file is returned.
 ```q